California student hit by softball dies on 16th birthday

-SAN DIEGO A San Diego-area high school student was struck in the chest by a softball during a physical education class, collapsed and later died at a hospital - all on his 16th birthday, officials said on Thursday.
+SAN DIEGO, April 11 A San Diego-area high school student was struck in the chest by a softball during a physical education class, collapsed and later died at a hospital - all on his 16th birthday, officials said on Thursday.

 Taylor Dorman's death on Wednesday shocked teachers and students, said Ramona High School Principal Tony Newman.